-Attend an OwlSwap event (happening monthly at KSU!)
+Attend an OwlSwap event

 By joining other students, you are participating in global efforts to improve working conditions and environmental protections at the places where our clothes are made.
 KSU is on the cutting edge of a global movement for ethical, sustainable fashion.

 Together we can difference.
 Get involved today!